PlanterApp/planter_blog/content/posts/mulching-trees/index.md

 relative = false
 alt = "colorful leaves covering the ground"
 +++
 **Trees are wonderful.** They provide shade, structure, habitat, and beauty to a garden.
 But if you’ve planted a tree in your yard, it may not be in its natural or preferred environment.
 Supporting its growth means helping recreate those natural conditions wherever possible.
-While trees get around 90% of their nutrients from carbon in the air, the remaining 10% from the soil is equally vital.
+While trees get around 90% of their mass from carbon in the air, the remaining 10% from the soil is equally vital.

 So, how can you mimic that natural nutrient cycle and the accumulation of organic matter on the ground at home?
 One of the simplest and most effective methods is mulching.